travel-hub-org/golf-membership/README.md

-# Golf - Membership
+# Evergreen Garden – Catalog Page
-This repository contains the "Bli Medlem" (Membership) page of the Tyrifjord Golfklubb website.
+This repository contains the “Catalog” page of the Evergreen Garden website.
-It provides information about membership types, benefits, pricing, and instructions on how to join the club.
+It provides information about the available plants, trees, and garden products, including descriptions, pricing, categories, and instructions on how to purchase or order from the garden.